 St.Patrick's Day: Leprechauns Facts Myths and Legends

-The leprechaun plays several roles in Irish folklore; he is a type of mischievous and comical fairy.
+The Irish leprechaun plays several roles in Ireland's folklore; he is a type of mischievous and comical fairy.
 There are a few facts about this mystical character and where the legends originated from that may surprise you.

 The modern-day depiction of a St Patricks day Leprechaun is often described as a bearded, little old man about three feet tall, dressed in green, with shiny buckled shoes, a hat and maybe smoking a pipe.